04 12月 Aluminum Smelting and Refining

 Liquid waste is not a great concern in aluminum processing.
 Wastewater is produced during clarification and precipitation; however, much of the water is directly reused.

 Solid phase wastes include bauxite refining waste, called red mud, and reduction waste from spent pot liners.
 Red mud contains iron, aluminum, silica, calcium, and sodium, depending on the ore used.
 Usually, red mud is managed on-site and is not hazardous.

 The refractory lining from the pots used to refine the aluminum is the other solid waste concern.
 The refractory breaks down with continuous use to produce RCRA K088 hazardous waste.

 In the secondary aluminum production industry, scrap aluminum is melted in gas- or oil-fired reverberatory or hearth furnaces.
 Impurities are removed using chlorine or other fluxes until the aluminum reaches the desired purity.

 Other aluminum production plants use dross in addition to scrap.
 Dross is a by-product of primary aluminum melting.
 This process further reduces the pollution resulting from primary aluminum production.
 It contains fluxes and varying concentrations of aluminum.
-“Skim,” “rich,” or “white dross” refer to aluminum dross with high aluminum content.
+“Skim,” “rich,” or “white dross” refers to aluminum dross with high aluminum content.
 “Black dross” or “salt cakes” refer to aluminum dross from practices that use salt fluxes.

-The dross is crushed, screened and melted in a rotary furnace where the molten aluminum is collected in the bottom.
+The dross is crushed, screened, and melted in a rotary furnace where the molten aluminum is collected in the bottom.
 The resulting salt slag is a waste product.
 To reduce this waste more of the remaining metallics may be leached into water and collected.